-The company Geoengineering SA is owned 85% by a majority shareholder, Mr Batteri and by 3 other shareholders 5%, who have each a sit on the board.
+The company Geoengineering SA is owned 85% by a majority shareholder, Mr Batteri and by 3 other shareholders 5% each, who have each a seat on the board.
 Mr Batteri is acting as CEO and board member.

 The company sells IT solutions and services to cities enabling to manage their digital presence in the public space.
 Those solutions include in-house developed software and expensive hardware and range in the 6 digits price range.
 The in-house development software is made on several platforms and technologies.
 A team of 6 engineers is working full time on the development, configuration, integration and operation of the systems.
 The company sells directly to its clients in Suisse Romande and has a team of 4 sales people.